XenyxNZ/Arma-3-Performance-Guide/README.md

 <sup>Please note that some of these settings may appear to have little to no performance impact if the CPU or RAM are the primary bottleneck.</sup>
 * Sampling.
-	* Generally recommended to keep at 100%, setting this higher can result in lower FPS while barely improving visual quality.
+	* Highly recommended to keep at 100%, setting this higher can result in lower FPS while barely improving visual quality.
-* Shadows and shadow distance (when on high/ultra settings).
-	* Highly recommended to disable shadows, as their FPS reduction is often significant.
-	**It is important to reduce shadow distance to the minimum value, as there is a bug which reduces FPS even if shadows are disabled.**
+	<sub>Setting this lower than 100% can increase performance if the GPU is the major bottleneck, however it will often significantly degrade visual quality.</sub>
 * Particles.
 	* Generally recommended to set to Low, as various explosions and other particle effects can cause sudden FPS drops on higher settings.
 * AO.
 	* Generally recommended to disable, often incurs a slight but measurable performance impact when enabled.
 * FSAA.
-	* Generally recommended to set to 2x or 4x, going higher can greatly increase strain on the GPU.
+	* Recommended to set to 2x or 4x, going higher can greatly increase strain on the GPU.
 * PPAA.
 	* CMAA is highly recommended as it looks almost identical to SMAA, while being significantly less GPU intensive.